 As the daughter of an old samurai family, Akemi grew up immersed in the traditional arts and culture of Japan.
 Her name in Japanese means “Bright and beautiful”.

-In addition to her university education, she attended the Tchiyoda Gakuin Finishing School, where she formally studied Occidental and Oriental etiquette.
+In addition to her university education, Akemi attended the Tchiyoda Gakuin Finishing School, where she formally studied Occidental and Oriental etiquette.
 She is active in the worlds of business, diplomacy, education and the arts where she strives to combine traditional beliefs, such as Bushido, with the best of modern technology and ideas.